-- 10. Discussion of the need to release persons from physical restraint as soon as possible; - 11.
-Instruction on how to support physical interventions as an observer and recognize signs of distress by the person and fatigue by the staff; and - 12.
+- 9. Use of the least restrictive physical interventions depending upon the situation; - 10.
+Clear presentation and identification of approved and prohibited physical intervention techniques; - 11.
+Discussion of the need to release persons from physical restraint as soon as possible; - 12.
+Instruction on how to support physical interventions as an observer, recognizing signs of distress by the person and fatigue by the staff; and - 13.
 Discussion of the importance of complete and accurate documentation. - C. Staff receiving physical intervention techniques training must complete the course of instruction and demonstrate competency before being authorized to use the techniques with clients. - D. Review of de-escalation techniques and physical intervention techniques by staff must occur annually.